MikeKall/5x5_tic_tac_toe/README.md

-# 5liza
+# 5 by 5 tic tac toe
-University project in C#.
-It's a 5x5 tic tac toe game.
+University project in C#